 That said, these are Disney movies, after all, which means you’re not going to find a lot of bite in the library.
 Happy endings are the order of the day, as are plucky kids and surprisingly intelligent animals.
 If your taste leans toward crime stories, horror, or romance that moves past kissing, you won’t find much to satisfy you.
 If you don’t enjoy an afternoon spent with superheroes, animated heroes, or space heroes, you may want to consider a different streaming service.

-It's worth noting that Frozen 2 has recently been added to Disney Plus too, which for some will justify the price of admission itself.
-If the coronavirus pandemic continues to drag on, we wouldn't be surprised to see Black Widow appear on Disney Plus, as it will definitely miss that slated May 1 release date in theaters.
+The most recent addition to the lineup is Soul, another fantastic movie from the Pixar side of Disney.
+It joins other smash animated hits like Frozen 2.
+With the coronavirus pandemic dragging on, we wouldn't be surprised to see Black Widow appear on Disney Plus.
 We've also seen Star Wars Rise of Skywalker added to Disney Plus too, which means you can watch the latest movie in this universe, at no extra cost, right now.
 Great deal when you consider it's $14+ on most other sites.

 Disney Plus review: Pricing